Jio Jalalon

-Jiovani Nacawili Jalalon (born August 2, 1992) is a Filipino professional basketball player who currently plays for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
+Jiovani Nacawili Jalalon (born August 2, 1992) is a Filipino professional basketball player for the TNT Tropang 5G of the Philippine Basketball Association (PBA).

 Early life

-The third of the six children of Vicente Jalalon and Jocelyn Nacawili, Jiovani was born on August 2, 1992 to a poor family in Cagayan de Oro.
+The third of the six children of Vicente Jalalon and Jocelyn Nacawili, Jiovani was born on August 2, 1992, to a poor family in Cagayan de Oro.

 His inspiration in playing basketball is the unrealized dreams of his father, whose lack of a proper education and opportunities denied him of a chance of becoming a basketball player himself.
 Jiovani has a younger brother, Jericho, who also plays basketball.

 Jalalon attended the Sacred Heart of Jesus Montessori School in Cagayan de Oro before he went to Manila to pursue a spot in a college varsity team.

 College career

 Jalalon first played college basketball for Informatics College in the National Athletic Association of Schools, Colleges and Universities (NAASCU), but later transferred to Arellano University to join the Chiefs in the National Collegiate Athletic Association (NCAA).

 During his rookie year, he served as the chief backup to the Chiefs' main playmaker John Pinto.
 Though he was coming off the bench, Jalalon was the Chiefs’ fourth-leading scorer in the Filoil Flying V Premier Cup.

 By his sophomore season, he averaged 12.8 points, 5.4 rebounds, 5.8 assists, and 2.8 steals, earning him the Most Improved Player Award and a spot in the NCAA Season 90 Mythical Five.
 Arellano made its first-ever NCAA Finals appearance, but eventually lost to five-peat champions San Beda Red Lions in two games.

 Jalalon improved even more in his third year, making the Mythical Team once again.
 The Chiefs, however, failed to advance to the Final Four when they lost to the Mapua Cardinals in the playoff game for fourth spot despite Jalalon's 37 points, 7 rebounds, 5 assists, and 5 steals.

 In the succeeding season, Arellano made a return to the NCAA Finals but lost once again to San Beda.

 Jalalon played extremely well the entire season to clinch his third Mythical Team inclusion.
 He was the only non-center – and the only local player – to be part of the elite list.
 Mapua's Allwell Oraeme was named the league's Most Valuable Player (MVP), after accumulating 65.12 points in player all-around value (PAV) to beat Jalalon, who had 57.50 PAV.

 The situation prompted the NCAA management to review the way individual awards are to be determined in the future, as many felt that there should have been a separate award for best import, so as to award the MVP to the best local player.

 Even before he wrapped up his collegiate career, Jalalon had earned the reputation as the best point guard in Philippine college basketball.
 His style of play had also drawn comparison to that of PBA veteran, national player, and superstar point guard Jayson Castro.